rupinder-developer/MySQLees/README.md

 Here `migration.models` is an array of all the models that you have created.
 And `migration.connection` is the connection configuration that is use to make a connection with your database for this migration.

-To build your schema first time or to modify your schema you need to run migration by using the following command.
+To build your schema first time or to modify your schema you need to run migration by using the following command:

 ```sh
 $ mysqlees --migrate